CMSgov/design-system/CONTRIBUTING.md

 ### Scripts

-Additional scripts exist and can all be run from the root level of the repo:
+These scripts can all be run from the root level of the repo:

-- `yarn run start` - You'll want to run this when you're developing components.
-It compiles Sass, transpiles JavaScript, and runs a local documentation instance where you can preview changes.
+- `yarn run start`
+  - Starts local server running the documentation site
+  - Regenerates documentation when files change
-- `yarn run build` - compile/transpile/uglify everything and makes things release-ready.
+- `yarn run build`
+  - Compile/transpile/uglify everything and makes things release-ready.
-- `yarn run bump` - increments package versions.
+- `yarn run bump`
+  - Increments package versions.
 Read "[Versioning](https://github.com/CMSgov/design-system/wiki/Versioning)" for more info.
-- `yarn run generate` - Generates the necessary files for a new core component
+- `yarn run generate`
+  - Generates the necessary files for a new core component
-  - `yarn run g` - Alias for `yarn run generate`
+  - Alias: `yarn run g`
-- `yarn test` - tests and lints the codebase.
+- `yarn test`

-## Development process
+  - Runs JS unit tests
+  - Lints JS using ESLint
+  - Lints Sass using stylelint
+- `yarn run test:watch`
+  - Runs JS unit tests and will continue to run tests as files change

+## Submitting a pull request

+Here are a few guidelines to follow when submitting a pull request:

-1. Branch off of `staging`: `git checkout -b username/branch-name`.
+- Branch off of `staging`: `git checkout -b username/branch-name`
-1. Commit your changes
+- Commit your changes
-1. Make a pull request against the `staging` branch and format your pull request description using the following format:
+- Make a pull request against the `staging` branch
-  - **Added:** for new features or components. _Include a screenshot for new visual elements._
-  - **Changed:** for changes in existing functionality or design.
-If the change was visual, _include a comparison screenshot showing the before and after the visual change._
-  - **Deprecated:** for once-stable features or components removed in upcoming releases.
-  - **Removed:** for deprecated features or components removed in this release.
-  - **Fixed:** for any bug fixes.

 ## Merging pull requests